datachomp/datachomp.com/_posts/2017-10-10-technical-interview.md

 ### The Technical Interview:

-We've been looking to expand our team here at DataChomp Enterprise Software And Data Architecture Solutions (DCESADAS for short).
+We have been looking to expand our team here at DataChomp Enterprise Software And Data Architecture Solutions (DCESADAS for short).
 We found an absolutely great candidate.
-We passed all of his phone interviews, he also also seemed to enjoy talking to the business team...
+We passed all of his phone interviews.
+He also also seemed to enjoy talking to the business team and learning we have a business model, but a little pensive that we are actually profitable...
 Only one item remained: Would our company pass his technical interview?

 ### Welcome to the Show: